Sashastra Seema Bal: Organisation

 Prior to 2001, the force was known as the Special Service Bureau (SSB).
 As per its revised role, the uniform wing worked under the operational command of civilian officers.
-It was in 1985 that a 15% quota of Area Organisers, for promotion to the rank of Deputy Inspector-General, was given to the Commandants of the uniform wing.
+It was in 1985 that a 15% quota of Area Organisers, for promotion to the rank of Deputy Inspector-General, was given to the commandants of the uniform wing.
 The civil wing worked in the Area of Operations (AOPs) along the Indo-Tibet and Indo-Pakistan border.
 Recruitment in uniform wing would be from among Indian youth of the border area who have undergone advanced training in guerrilla warfare and also selected by the respective operational commander such as by the Divisional Organiser, Area Organiser, Sub-Area Organiser and Circle Organiser.

 The Divisional Organiser was equivalent in rank to that of Inspector-General of Police, specifically earmarked for the respective AOPs to which they belonged and were activated by.
 The repercussions of the closure of the old role have been debated and deliberated in the defence establishments and now the relevance of the old role of SSB has been realised for the security of the border area, as such a role is likely to be revived.

 The highest-level headquarters of the force is Force Headquarters (FHQ), also called the Directorate-General of SSB, located in the Indian capital of New Delhi.
 Force Headquarters (FHQ) is commanded by an officer of the rank of Director-General.
 The Director-General is assisted by the Additional Director-General.
 Various Directorates including Operations and Intelligence, Personnel and Training, Administration, Provisioning and Communication, Medical, as well as others, function under the DG.
 Each Directorate is headed by an IG and assisted by a DIG and other officers.

 Frontier Headquarters (FTR HQ) is commanded by an officer of the rank of Inspector-General (IG), who is placed next in the chain of command after the FHQ.
-FTR HQR, in turn, exercises command and control over the sector HQs.
+FTR HQ, in turn, exercises command and control over the Sector HQs, commanded a Deputy Inspector-General (DIG).
+Each SHQ consists of 5-6 battalions and 2-4 Sectors constitute a FTR HQ.

-The SSB Battalion, is commanded by an officer of the rank of Commandant and who is assisted by officers of the rank of Second-in-Command, Deputy Commandant and Assistant Commandant.
-The battalion is further divided into Companies and Border Out-Post (BOP).
+The SSB Battalion, is commanded by an officer of the rank of Commandant and who is assisted by officers of the rank of Second-in-Command, Deputy Commandant, and Assistant Commandant.
+The battalion is further divided into companies and border out-post (BOP).
 There are seven companies in a battalion, each company consisting of three border outposts.
-The company is commanded by an Assistant Commandants and the BOP is commanded by Sub-Inspectors.Each BOP consisting several Border check points.
+The company is commanded by an assistant commandant and the BOP is commanded by Sub-Inspectors, with each BOP comprising several border check points.

+A battalion consists of 1,000 personnel.
+As of 2005, SSB had 25 battalions and received government clearance for 20 more battalions, 2 sector HQ and 1 frontier HQ in 2 years.
+In 2021, SSB received another clearance of raising 12 battalions over the next 4 years.
+Clearance for 2 more Sectors and one Frontier is also expected.